Neanderthal Man (song)

 "Neanderthal Man" is a song by Hotlegs, an English pop band that was later relaunched as 10cc.
 The song, initially created only as a studio exercise to test drum sounds on new recording equipment, sold over two million copies and reached No. 2 in the UK and No. 22 in the US.
-It reached No. 1 in Italy and Germany and was also a Top 20 hit in Australia, Canada, France, Ireland and Japan.
+It was also a top 5 hit in Germany and Switzerland, and a top 20 hit in Austria, Belgium (Flanders), Canada, France, Ireland, Japan and New Zealand.

 Background and recording

 The song was the first to be recorded at Strawberry Studios in Stockport, England, on new four-track Ampex equipment purchased by studio owners Eric Stewart, Graham Gouldman and Peter Tattersall.
 It featured a simple repeated chorus and a heavy drum rhythm that Gouldman's manager, Harvey Lisberg, has claimed became influential in pop music.
 He said: "I think a lot of people were very influenced by 'Neanderthal Man', which was something new in drum sounds, using four drums on a four-track machine.
 When Gary Glitter came along with his records, I thought I could hear the same sort of sound deep down in there.
 I think there were a lot of other people who copied the sound, maybe unintentionally."

 Stewart recalled that when the recording equipment had been set up, Kevin Godley set up his drum kit, Lol Creme got out his guitar and Stewart sat down at the control desk.
 "It was the first time we'd had a real control desk with a four-track machine and we were excited to try it all out," he said.
 "The whole thing was just an experiment because Kevin wanted to lay all sorts of different drum beats down that he hadn't recorded before, and there was this crazy sort of nursery rhyme that had just got into our heads."

 "As we laid down the drum tracks, Lol was singing in the studio with Kevin keeping time - and after we'd laid four drum tracks down Lol's voice came through at a very high level, sounding like something none of us had ever heard before on a record.
 It really sounded very strange, so we carried on working on the number, adding little bits of piano to it."